getsolus/help-center-docs/docs/packaging/packaging-practices.md

 Both patches and extra files (such as systemd units) are stored in this directory.
 Note that if your patch is to address a **CVE**, you must use the following naming scheme: `./files/security/cve-xxxx-xxxx.patch`

 Where `xxxx-xxxx` is replaced with the full CVE ID.
-Complying with this simple rule ensures that we can know at any time the security status of packages when using tools such as `cve-check-tool`
+Complying with this simple rule ensures that we can know at any time the security status of packages when using tools such as `cve-check-tool` kept
 Solus tooling allows the use of `./files/security/cve-xxxx-xxxx.nopatch` (which isn't applied in the build) to indicate that a CVE has been validated as not applicable to the Solus package.
 This can be because another patch resolves this CVE, or there is a false positive via `cve-check-tool`.
 The contents of the file can describe why it doesn't apply without requiring a patch (i.e. Resolved by cve-xxxx-xxxx.patch).

 ### Applying a patch

 It is common practice to apply the patch file(s) within the `setup` section of your build staging.
 We can achieve this using the `%patch` macro, and the `$pkgfiles` variable.
 In this example, the required file is located at `./files/0002-Sample-commit-2.patch`

 ```bash
 %patch -p1 -i $pkgfiles/0002-Sample-commit-2.patch
 ```

-Note you use the macro as you would normally use the patch command, however use of the macro ensures it performs a clean batch-mode patch.
+Note you use the macro as you would normally use the `patch` command, however use of the macro ensures it performs a clean batch-mode patch.

 If you are using compressed patches, i.e. for the `bash` or `readline` packages, you can pipe the call through `zcat` or similar: